alexdenker/ktc2023_conditional_diffusion/README.md

 ### Forward Operator

 For simulation, we used the forward operator provided by the organisers with the dense mesh.
-For the reconstruction process, we implemented the complete electrode model in Fenics
+For the reconstruction process and the creation of the training dataset, we implemented the complete electrode model and the linearized Jacobian matrix in FEniCS to use our own mesh and speed up the calculations.
+Here, we use continuous piece wise linear functions for the potential and piece wise constant functions for the reconstruction of the conductivity.

 ### Synthetic Training Data